sartak/advent-of-code/2023/README.md

 Woo hoo, points!
 My part 1 was relatively slow (almost rank 400) but part 2 came in at rank 50.
 So I uploaded [my solve](https://youtu.be/npoye9L29QA) to YouTube.

 In part 1, I hit some lifetime woes which slowed me down.
+(I later cleaned this up.
+The problem was I wasn't reading the error message.)
 But mostly it was a matter of getting the problem into my head then out into the code.
 I think as soon as I got the examples working, the real input worked too.

 For part 2, I let brute-force churn for a minute while I thought about how I might optimize.
 I looked at the input and saw that a `&` conjunction fed into `rx`, so from there it was pretty easy to print out how that `&dg` behaved.
 I fed the lcm inputs into Wolfram Alpha rather than implement it (which I did immediately after the solve).